 First, there’s Greer, the over-the-top metro-sexual and possibly even gay, guy.
 Nola is attracted to his spontaneity.
 Then, we have Mars, the token Brooklyn resident, who makes Nola laugh until her sides hurt.
 Lastly, we have Jamie, the older, married, ex-hood-turned-businessman headass, who cares about Nola in a way no one ever has.

-Nola’s character is definitely a little selfish when it comes to sharing anything other than her “lovin’ bed” with her men.
-And, as a change of pace from the typical storylines, Nola is not involved with any of her men in hopes of it becoming something longterm.
+Nola Darling’s character is definitely a little selfish when it comes to sharing anything other than her “loving bed” with her men.
+And, as a change of pace from your typical storylines, Nola is not involved with any of her men in hopes of it becoming something longterm.
 In fact, it seems she could not care less about how any of the involved parties feel as long as she gets what she wants.
-They, on the other hand, are all anticipating for Nola to one day give up her options and choose them.
+They, on the other hand, are all anticipating the day Nola decides to give up her player ways..

 That never happens, by the way.

-Anywho, I really enjoyed Nola’s sexual freedom, as it is frowned upon by most of society for a woman — especially a black woman — to embrace and act on such things.
-Though Nola’s character lacked depth, I still feel like I understood the message Spike Lee attempted to portray.
+I really enjoyed Nola’s sexual freedom, as it is frowned upon by most of society for a woman–especially a black woman—to embrace and act on such things.
+Though Nola Darling’s character lacked depth, I still feel like I understood the message Spike Lee attempted to portray.

 There’s an emphasis on attempted, because it seems the men of the series had more backstory than Nola.
 Nola’s group of friends, as well as her lesbian love interest, all lacked that character development we really needed to fall in love with the series as a whole.
 Her friends were there, but only because they needed to be to complete the story; her friendships didn’t actually add any value to the plot.

 I absolutely did not like how Spike Lee dismissed the lesbian relationship Nola and Opal shared.
-In the series, Nola only saw Opal when she was taking a break from her male roster, or needed that stability and comfort only Opal could provide.
-It’s almost as if he doesn’t consider anything outside of a heterosexual relationship, valid.
+In the series, Nola only saw Opal when she was taking a break from her male roster.
+Or, when she needed the stability and comfort only Opal could provide.

 Not cool, Spike.

-In conclusion, I did enjoy the overall idea that women can enjoy sex just as much as men, and can also have a variety of partners without being labeled a freak, a sex addict, a ho or the property of one man.
+In conclusion, I did enjoy the overall idea that women can enjoy sex just as much as men.
+And, that we can have a variety of partners without being labeled a freak, sex addict, ho or someone’s property.
 Let’s be real, guys do it all the time.
 So, seeing this storyline from a woman’s perspective is great.
-If only it had been executed as well as we all imagined and hoped.
+If only it had been executed as well as we all imagined it would.

-Have you watched?
-What did you think of the series?
+What did you think of season one?
 Let me know!